Aixcalibur/TheVampireInquisition/CHECKLIST.md

 - Sponsoring artists grants influence, prestige, and piety in the Court of Night

 ### Michael the Archangel
-Slumbering in Rome is an ancient Annunaki vampire who has convinced himself that vampires must be purged.
+Slumbering in Rome is an ancient Anunnaki vampire who has convinced himself that vampires must be purged.
 He will eat them all.

 ### The Faceless One
 The Byzantine Empire has a hidden protector.